derekmeduri/react-portfolio/README.md

     ## Description

     This portfolio was created to showcase what I have learned in The Ohio State University's Full Stack Web Development Certificate program.
+It includes my About Me, Portfolio, Professional Resume, and a Contact page.

     ## Installation

-    npm i, npm start
+    npm i, npm run build, npm run dev.

     ## Usage